-Tire pressure can have a huge impact on your car with it greatly effecting gas mileage, performance, and handling.
+Tire pressure can have a huge impact on your car with it greatly affecting gas mileage, performance, and handling.
 This means that you should regularly check your car’s tire pressure.
 Tire pressure will drop by one pound per square inch for every ten degrees Fahrenheit the temperature drops.
-This can make it easy for you to have under-inflated tired in the winter months.
+This can make it easy for you to have under-inflated tires in the winter months.

 5. Check Your Wiper Blades

-You should check your car’s wiper blades when getting your car winter ready.
-It is easy to not use your windshield wipers in the summer months, and wiper blades have an easy time moving water from a light rainfall.
-However, the winter months are going to require your wipers to remove heavy snow, slush, and dirty water from snow melt.
+You should check your car’s wiper blades when getting your car winter-ready.
+It is easy to not use your windshield wipers in the summer months, and wiper blades have an easy time moving water from light rainfall.
+However, the winter months are going to require your wipers to remove heavy snow, slush, and dirty water from snowmelt.
 You should check to make sure that your wiper blades are working properly, and that your car’s windshield washer fluid is full.
 This will allow you to make sure that you can see when driving.